-The past month or so has been an exciting time for anyone following the leading edge of 3D printing.
+The past month or so has been an exciting time for anyone following the leading edge of 3D printing materials.
 Announcements have been flooding headlines from companies all over the world resulting from large conferences like AMUG and RAPID.

 Something observed is that while 3D printing start-ups seem to pop up every week, they typically focus on entry-level 3D printing materials.
 When it comes to industrial-tier 3D printing polymers, Stratasys holds unmatched reliability and repeatability.
 This is something they must realize, as they’ve poured development efforts over the past two years into their high-performance offerings.